webdriverio/webdriverio/website/docs/SetupTypes.md

 })().catch((e) => console.error(e))
 ```

 Using WebdriverIO in standalone mode allows you to integrate this automation tool in your own (test) project to create a new automation library.
-Popular examples include [Chimp](https://chimp.readme.io) or [CodeceptJS](http://codecept.io).
+Popular examples include [Spectron](https://www.electronjs.org/spectron) or [CodeceptJS](http://codecept.io).
 You can also write plain Node scripts to scrape the web for content (or anything else that requires a running browser).

+WebdriverIO will try to find a browser driver on `http://localhost:4444/` and automatically switches to Puppeteer as automation engine if such a driver can't be found.
+If you like to run based on WebDriver you need to either start that driver manually or through a script or [NPM package](https://www.npmjs.com/package/chromedriver).

 You can use the `@wdio/sync` package to transform all commands so they run synchronously.
 This especially simplifies your test as you don't have to deal with `async/await` anymore.
 Here is an example how you can run synchronous commands with WebdriverIO in a standalone script: